 I felt like I was full of something that I had to/have to get out, and once it’s out.
 I’m done.
 Just have to complete this mission first.
 So let me hurry up.
 (Out of my slump, I do know I’ll be refilled over and over again long before I get completely empty).

 While at the conference, I got the news that I guess my spirit already knew was coming.
 I had stopped crying days before and by then, I no longer felt anything.
 Numb.

 I made it back to Memphis about midnight a few days later.
 Unpacked and packed again to headed to Boston only five hours later.
 This was a girl’s trip my dear friend wanted to take.
 She had been going through some things too and just needed to get away.
 We had a great time…talked, laughed, cried…well, she did…explored, got lost, rested and more.

 I had been dropped a bombshell, but as I always do…I put on my strong face and strong voice and mentally began to devise a plan to deal with the situation.
 Olivia Pope to the rescue.

 So last night as I watched Scandal, when Mellie Grant said, “numb and fine are the same, right?”
 I got it.
 Boy did I get it.

-In the meantime, I’m thankful for the beautiful challenges in my life that give me tremendous and unbelievable perspective so that I can see how to help others through their crises.
+In the meantime, I’m thankful for the beautiful challenges in my life that give me tremendous and unbelievable perspective so that I can see how to help others through their often unbelievable challenges.

 The numbness always wears off.
 And you will eventually be fine.